Roger Corman: 1950–1959: Early film career

 Corman worked his way up to a story reader.
 The one property that he liked the most and provided ideas for was filmed as The Gunfighter with Gregory Peck.
 When Corman received no credit at all, he left Fox and decided he would work in film by himself.
 Under the G.I.
 Bill, Corman studied English literature at the University of Oxford and lived in Paris for a time.

 Corman then returned to Los Angeles and tried to re-establish himself in the film industry.
 He took various jobs, including television stagehand at KLAC-TV and a messenger at Fox.
 He worked as an assistant to literary agent Dick Hyland.

 Corman wrote a script in his spare time and sold it to William F. Broidy at Allied Artists for US$2,000.
 "Dick thought it was funny and let me pay myself a commission," said Corman.
 Originally called House in the Sea, it was retitled Highway Dragnet (1954) and starred Richard Conte and Joan Bennett.
-Corman also worked as associate producer on the film for nothing, just for the experience.
+Corman also worked without pay as associate producer on the film, to gain experience.

 Corman used his script fee and personal contacts to raise US$12,000 to produce his first feature, a science-fiction film, Monster from the Ocean Floor (1954).
 It was produced by Corman's own company, Palo Alto, and released by Robert L. Lippert.

 The film did well enough to encourage Corman to produce another film, the racing-car thriller The Fast and the Furious (1954), directed by its star, John Ireland, and co-starring Dorothy Malone.
 (Decades later, the title would be licensed from Corman for a blockbuster film of the same name.)
 Corman sold the movie to a new independent company, the American Releasing Company (ARC), run by James H. Nicholson and Samuel Z. Arkoff.
-Although Corman had a number of offers for the film from Republic and Columbia, he elected to go with ARC, because they undertook to advance money to enable him to make two more movies.
+Although Corman had a number of offers for the film from Republic and Columbia, he elected to go with ARC because they offered him a monetary advance which would enable him to produce two more movies.

 Corman's second film for ARC was one he decided to direct, Five Guns West (1955), a Western, made in color for around $60,000, with Malone and John Lund.
 The script was written by Robert Wright Campbell, who worked with Corman on several more occasions.
 Corman announced he would make four more projects for ARC: High Steel, Cobra, Fortress Beneath the Sea, and an untitled film from Campbell.
 Instead, Corman did some uncredited directing on The Beast with a Million Eyes (1955), then made another Western, Apache Woman (1955), starring Lloyd Bridges, written by Lou Rusoff.
 Rusoff and Corman reunited on Day the World Ended (1955), a postapocalyptic science-fiction film, which was popular.